Top Places to Visit on a Day Trip to Alexandria

 2. Mohamed Ahmed Traditional Food Restaurant:

 One of the best places in Alexandria that have been serving the famous local food Falafel and fuul for more than 60 years, it is located in El Raml District, one of the famous districts in Alexandria.
 The restaurant not only serves falafel and fuul but also serves egg dishes and cheese, it might be a small restaurant but it is worth trying.
-Mohamed Ahmed was visited by many famous people, such as Queen Sophia of Spain.
+Mohamed Ahmed was visited by many famous people, such as the Queen Sophia of Spain.

 3. El Lol: